Underspecified Human Decision Experiments Considered Harmful

-However, the careful reader may also have noticed another barrier to defining bias for the problem: the model's conditional confidence is described as simply ``the model's confidence in its prediction'', making it ambiguous from the participant's perspective whether it is an unconditional or conditional.
-Given that the normative response is not well-defined in the unconditional case even with the prior, this description would need specify that the confidence is conditional on the predicted label to eliminate ambiguity.
+However, the careful reader may also have noticed another barrier to defining bias for the problem: the model's conditional confidence is described as simply ``the model's confidence in its prediction'', making it ambiguous from the participant's perspective whether it is conditional on the features and model prediction or only one of the two.
+The normative response is not well-defined if the probability is not conditional on both, unless the researchers also communicate $\joint$ or an approximation $\jointapprox$ to participants before they begin the decision trials.
+Hence the model probability description would need to be amended to specify that the confidence is conditional on the predicted label to eliminate ambiguity.

-In the case where the study presented only $Pr(correct|X=x)$, not e.g., $Pr(correct|X=x,y_{pred}=1)$ when the model predicts 1, what additional information would equip the agent to optimize?
-If instead of the overall model accuracy over the stimuli, the experimenters provided information about the model's error as separated rates of false positives and false negatives, the participant would be equipped with enough information to infer $Pr(\signal|\mstate)$ in \autoref{eq:bayes}.

 It is worth noting that decision problems do not necessarily have to depend on small, discrete action spaces.
-Imagine another amendment to the recidivism study where instead of asking participants for a parole decision, the researchers ask them to report the probability of recidivism $Pr(\mstate|\signal)$ (see, e.g.,~\cite{fogliato2021impact,green2019disparate}).
+Imagine another amendment to the flight booking study where instead of asking participants for a booking decision, the researchers ask them to report the probability that the flight is delayed $Pr(\mstate|\signal)$.
 Assuming the above changes are made to the design to equip participants with information to form posterior beliefs, participants could in principle report the optimal beliefs.
 However, if the scoring rule for a decision problem where the action space is over beliefs is not proper, we should not expect the agent to respond with their true beliefs.
 Optimization loss might be low, but this is not useful to the experimenters' research questions if agents respond with a distortion of their true beliefs.

-\subsubsection{Election Forecast Displays}
+\subsection{Election Forecast Displays}